Introducing the concept of the Widom line in the QCD phase diagram: Conclusions

 We have surveyed some prior theory work based on simplified models of QCD whose equation of state contains a critical end point, to show that the thermodynamic anomalies that were identified emerging from the critical end point can be interpreted within the Widom line framework.

-Finally, we have suggested a few directions where the concept of Widom line could bring new ideas on the QCD phase diagram: it can be a unifying framework for further theoretical exploration of the crossovers emerging from the end point, can be a useful tool to test the hypothesis of a critical end point in the QCD phase diagram and, finally, linear scaling theory can link the slope of the first-order transition to the speed of convergence of the loci of extrema of response functions towards a single line (the Widom line) asymptotically close to the critical end point.
+Finally, we have suggested a few directions where the concept of Widom line could bring new ideas on the QCD phase diagram: it can be a unifying framework for further theoretical exploration of the crossovers emerging from the end point, can be a useful tool to test the hypothesis of a critical end point in the QCD phase diagram and can link, through linear scaling theory, the slope of the first-order transition to the speed of convergence of the loci of extrema of response functions towards a single line (the Widom line) asymptotically close to the critical end point.

+The Widom line has a simple physical interpretation: in the equation of state of the 3D Ising model, it is parametrized by $\theta=0$, where $\theta$ measures the distance along a contour of constant $R$, so that thermodynamic functions are well behaved in $\theta$ with the singular behavior controlled by $R$.
+In the linear scaling theory framework, the Widom line is usually close to the loci of maximum isothermal compressibility~\cite{Luo_PRL2014}.

 Further studies should examine the relevance of these theoretical suggestions.
 The discussion of the relevance of the Widom line concept for experimental results on heavy-ion collisions~\cite{StephanovRev, Stephanov:PRL1998, Stephanov:PRD1999, QCDAnnuRev2018} also deserves further investigations.